-Year Δrea © Timinσ Environmental outcome to be achieved Action taken with description Detail ed SLL po l pulation and vegetation mo onitoring Years 1-4, 6, 8 and 10 NTGVV P Offset NTGVV Monitoring P Offset Refer Section 8.2 and 8.3 Refer Section 8.2 and 8.3 Allow for ongoing au the effectiveness of management.
-Report include a review of p management works a performance targets objectives contained Allow for ongoing auditing of the effectiveness of management.
-Reports will include a review of past management works against the performance targets and objectives contained within this OMP.
-Report on SLL and third-party vegetation monitoring is provided separately.
-Annua al reportin g 1-10 NTGVV P Offset Prepare and submit an annual report and photo monitoring to DELWP and DoEE.
+Year Area Management Action Description Timing Environmental outcome to be achieved Action taken with description 1-10 NTGVVP Offset P Prepare and submit an annual report and photo monitoring to DELWP and DoEE.
 Refer Section 5.5.7 and 8.1 of OM.
 Briefly report entails: Enough detail in the form of written comments and supporting evidence that an assessor can easily determine the completion of / progress against the commitments for the offset site.
 Allow for ongoing auditing of the effectiveness of management.
-Submit at least 1 to 2 months prior to on-title agreement anniversary date Annual report is signed, dated and submitted by the Landowner at least 2 months prior to the anniversary date of on-title agreement registration Reports will include a review of past management works against the performance targets and objectives contained within this OMP.
+Annual report is signed, dated and submitted by the Landowner at least 2 months prior to the anniversary date of on-title agreement registration Reports will include a review of past management works against the performance targets and objectives contained within this OMP.
 Future management priorities will also be detailed in these reports.
-Obligations of the Landowner have been met and the obligations form is signed, dated and submitted with the annual report An annual report has been prepared and submitted to DOEE and DELWP
+Obligations of the Landowner have been met and the obligations form is signed, dated and submitted with the annual report An annual report has been prepared and submitted to DOEE and DELWP 5 NTGVVP Offset Review effectiveness of OMP.

-Year Area Management Action Description Timing Environmental outcome to be achieved Action taken with description 5 NTGVV P Offset Review effectiveness of OMP.
 Refer Section 5.5.8 and 8.1 End of Year 5.
 If existing OMP is not leading to the ongoing maintenance and improvement of the NTGVVP community, a review will be undertaken, and a new management plan prepared for the remaining 5 years of management.
-Not applicable to year 2 report
+Not applicable to year 4 report